-- EBR/GZR, GLE/PIB, or SOF/VEL/VOX should not be used in patients with moderate to severe hepatic impairment (CTP B and C). - GLE/PIB or SOF/VEL/VOX should be taken with food.
-Refer to Appendix A, Table 23 and Table 24, for drug-drug interactions. - If LDV/SOF is used in HIV/HCV-infected patients, the treatment duration should be 12 weeks.
-In HCV-monoinfected patients, consideration should be given to 12 weeks of LDV/SOF treatment in African Americans and those with quantifiable (>LLOQ) HCV RNA at week 4 on treatment. - Baseline NS5A resistance testing is recommended in GT1a-infected patients prior to initiating EBR/GZR to determine the regimen and treatment duration. - NS3/4 and/or NS5A RAS testing can be performed by the VHA Public Health Reference Laboratory (email V21PHRL@va.gov) or a commercial laboratory (see Section XV, Appendix B), if the results would guide treatment options.
+- EBR/GZR, GLE/PIB, SOF/VEL/VOX is contraindicated in patients with moderate to severe hepatic impairment (CTP B and C).
+GLE/PIB and SOF/VEL/VOX are contraindicated in patients with any history of prior hepatic decompensation. - GLE/PIB or SOF/VEL/VOX should be taken with food.
+Refer to Appendix A, Table 22 and Table 23, for drug-drug interactions. - If LDV/SOF is used in HIV/HCV-infected patients, the treatment duration should be 12 weeks.
+In HCV-infected patients without HIV, consideration should be given to 12 weeks of LDV/SOF treatment in African Americans and those with quantifiable (>LLOQ) HCV RNA at week 4 on treatment. - Baseline NS5A resistance testing is recommended in GT1a-infected patients prior to initiating EBR/GZR to determine the regimen and treatment duration. - NS3/4 and/or NS5A RAS testing can be performed by the VHA Public Health Reference Laboratory (email V21PHRL@va.gov) or a commercial laboratory (see Section XV, Appendix B), if the results would guide treatment options.

-See Table 7 and Table 8 for details.
+See Table 8 and Table 9 for details.
 Within each category, regimens are listed in alphabetical order; this ordering does not imply any preference for a particular regimen unless otherwise indicated.